corda/corda-docs-portal/content/en/docs/cenm/1.2/signing-service.md

 >
 To ensure that the transition from an old CRL to a new one, this value should always be set to a time period much
                                 larger than the original planned update period.
 For example, if the `schedule` parameter below has been set to generate a new CRL every 2 hours, then a `updatePeriod` value would be at least day or multiple days.

-If the CRL signing task is being run manually then a sufficiently large enough value should be set here to allow for breakdowns or delays in the process.
+If the CRL signing task is being run manually then a sufficiently large enough value should be set here to allow
+                                for breakdowns or delays in the process.
+A value of 6 months (with signing being performed every 3 months) is suggested for manual signing scenarios.

 validDays